sisl/astra-rl/docs/tutorials/quick_start_training.md

 We support both lightweight (e.g., GPT-2 + Detoxify) and heavyweight (e.g., LLaMA + LlamaGuard) setups.
 Pick model and scorer sizes that fit your compute!

 !!! note
-    To train an auditor, you'll need a list of comma-separated strings that act as initial prompts—these initiate auditor-target rollouts used for online training.
+    To train a tester, you'll need a list of comma-separated strings that act as initial prompts—these initiate tester-target rollouts used for online training.

     Since ASTPrompter tests for harmful outputs in conversational settings, it uses the ConvoKit Reddit Small Corpus (filtered for proper formatting and for non-toxicity using Detoxify) as its default source of initial prompts.
 This data is imported from astra_rl.datasets as CONVOKIT_REDDIT_TRAIN and CONVOKIT_REDDIT_DEV